This is the home stretch! In the GAPS diet introduction phase stage 5, we get to add fruit, as well as some other tasty, fresh foods.

 Cooked apple for the GAPS diet

-You can make the cooked apple as applesauce, or cooked apple chunks.
+I like to make the cooked apple as applesauce, or cooked apple chunks.
 I have a recipe for GAPS diet applesauce, which you can check out here.
 That recipe is perfect for this stage.

 GAPS diet raw vegetables